 - Exploring and applying Danish and Scandinavian design philosophies and practices, expand your knowledge of design processes, giving you a competitive edge in a globalized world

 - Field studies, office visits, and introductions by studio faculty to classic and contemporary precedents serve as a fundamental basis for your own design development in studio

-- Challenging assignments addressing real sites and issues in and around Copenhagen will enhance your design skills and methods
+- Challenging assignments addressing real sites in and around Copenhagen enhance your design skills and methods

 Whether you are from a professional school of architecture or design, or have a liberal arts background and seek to build your foundations in architecture and design, two tracks of each core course theme ensure there is a fitting level for you.
 You should be ready to fully engage in the studio discourse, prepare for individual desk critique, and invest time outside of studio hours developing projects.